minibolt-guide/minibolt/guide/bonus/system/store-data-secondary-disk.md

 ---

-If you want to use a different disk to store data (blockchain and others databases) independently of the disk of the system, you can follow these instructions.
+If you want to use a different disk to store data (blockchain and other databases) independently of the disk of the system, you can follow these instructions.

 Difficulty: Easy
 {: .label .label-green }